-You may be accidental condoning the bullying by not taking proper steps to prevent this from happening.
-This will be damaging to your company culture, and lead to more employees being dissatisfied with their job.
-In this blog post, I will be discussing the motivation of a bully, how to identify if you are being bullied, and advice for victims that suffer from bullying.
+You may be accidentally condoning the bullying by not taking proper steps to prevent it from happening, damaging your company culture, and leading to more employees being dissatisfied with their job.
+This blog post will highlight a bully’s motivation, identify if you are being bullied, and advise victims who suffer from bullying.

 Behavior and Motivation of a Bully

 - Verbal Abuse